AngleProtocol/angle-docs/core-module/other-aspects/oracles.md

 A high spread between Chainlink and Uniswap value is equivalent to taking more important transaction fees.
 This is likely to happen in case of high volatility of the collateral, and thus in situations where frontrunning risk is higher.
 {% endhint %}

+## Automatic Pausing and agEUR Arbitrage Profit Sharing

+On a similar note to front-running, since agEUR can be minted at oracle value, after each oracle update, the value of agEUR through the Core module may not be the same as its value on other liquidity pools: Angle may be right, but it is wrong with respect to others.
+This opens the protocol to some arbitrages which can lose funds out of this.

+If at t0, 1 agEUR = 1 USDC, both on Chainlink and on a Uniswap V3 agEUR-USDC pool.
+At t1, Chainlink updates its oracle price and the Core Module considers that 1 agEUR = 1.01 USDC.
+At this point, there is a moment when the Uniswap V3 pool is still priced at 1 agEUR = 1 USDC and the following arbitrage opportunity is available: 1 agEUR → 1.01 USDC (Core module), 1.01 USDC → 1.01 agEUR (Uniswap pool) resulting in a 1% profit.

+The Core Module implements a solution to mitigate this issue: it consists in restricting access to the Core module (mint and burn) to only certain whitelisted addresses during the two blocks (24s) that follow an oracle update.
+This essentially “offers” these whitelisted addresses the arbitrage opportunity, in return for a share of their profits to be redirected to the protocol.

+In practice, oracle contracts of the Core module are paused for the two blocks that follow each update of the EURUSD feed, unless the transaction origin is a whitelisted address.
+A DAO-controlled [registry contract](https://etherscan.io/address/0xc48B15492A4c4F48808576f6fCbC6dea9388E942) is responsible for containing the whitelist.

+{% hint style="info" %}
+For more details on this MEV-mitigation solution at the oracle level, check out [this article](https://www.angle.money/#/blog/announcements/taking-profits-back-from-mev-bots).
+{% endhint %}

 ## ✊ Flash Loans Resistance

-The oracle values taken by Angle are not manipulable within a block.
+The oracle values taken by Angle Core Module are not manipulable within a block.
 UniswapV3 TWAP are constant in a given block, and Chainlink values, given the decentralized nature of the system, cannot be manipulated.
-To this extent, it is going to be impossible with a flash loan, in a single block, to manipulate the price and make profits using Angle.
+To this extent, it is impossible with a flash loan, in a single block, to manipulate the price and make profits using Angle.